denineguy/denineguy.github.io/source/_posts/2014-06-16-post-object-oriented-programming-ruby-classes-and-objects.markdown

 A class is defined by the keyword class, the class name, a constant, beginning with a capital letter and followed by the word end.
 Below is an example of the syntax:

 ```ruby
 class Person
 end
 ```

 ##Class Objects
-An object is thought of as an instance of the class. in Ruby you can create and object/instance of the class by using the new method, as follow:
+An object is thought of as an instance of the class. in Ruby you can create an object or instance of the class by using the new method, as follow:
 ```ruby
 girl = Person.new("Lisa")
 boy = Person.new("Gene")
 ```

 ## Variable Scope
-Ruby offers 4 types of variables in Ruby
+Ruby offers 4 types of variables

 * Local Variables: Local variable are variables that are defined in a method and not available outside of the method.
-Local variables begin with a lower case letter or _.`local` or `_local`
+Local variables begin with a lower case letter or \_.`local` or `_local`

 * Instance Variables: Instance variables are available across methods for any particular instance or object.
 That means that instance variables change from object to object.
 Instance variables are preceded by the at sign (@) followed by the variable name. `@variable`

 * Class Variables: Class variables are available across different objects.
 A class variable belongs to the class and is a characteristic of a class.
 They are preceded by the sign @@ and are followed by the variable name. `@@class`

 * Global Variables: Class variables are not available across classes.
 If you want to have a single variable, which is available across classes, you need to define a global variable.
-The global variables are always preceded by the dollar sign ($). `global`
+The global variables are always preceded by the dollar sign ($). `$global`

 ## New vs Initialize method
 Initialize is a method of the instance that is used to boot up the object once it has been created.
 New is a method of the class and is used to create the instance.
 When "new" is called it creates an instance of the class and triggers the initalize method, which tells the object what to do as soon as it is created.
 So if I call Person.new it will trigger the initialize method and take in the person name and job and the person will automatically say Hello my name is Danielle.

 ```ruby
 class Person